Integr-0/ContentAutomation/README.md

 ### Setting up the virtual environment

+> [!CAUTION]
+> Python 3.9.0 is Required

-Create a new Python venv and get the path to the "python.exe" it uses.
-Add it in the .venvPath() without the .exe
+Create a new Python venv (or use your own Python) and get the path to the "python.exe" it uses.
+Add it in the .venvPath()

 ### Configuring the Runner and running it